-When you’re looking for coconut sugar to buy, we recommend using a high-quality one that is organic.
+When you’re looking for coconut sugar to buy, I recommend using a high-quality one that is organic.

-How to make gluten free vegan chocolate chip cookies
+How to perfect a gluten free vegan chocolate chip cookie recipe

 My next substitution was to swap out wheat flour for gluten-free flour.
 I used to make my own with a combination of half a dozen different gluten free flours and starches.
 I found that the cookies weren’t coming out the way I wanted them to texture-wise.
 Too gummy.
 Too crumbly.
 Spread too much.
 Didn’t spread at all.